 Caring for Your Bath Towels

-Most things I read with recommendations for how often to replace your bath towels say that they should be replaced every two years.
+A common recommendation is to replace your bath towels every two years.
 Honestly, I think that’s kind of ridiculous.
-If you buy quality towels and take good care of them, they should last much longer than that.
+If you invest in the best bath towels and take good care of them, they should last much longer than that.
 I had my Matouk Milagro towels for 8 years before I bought a few new sets and it wasn’t because they were falling apart (in fact, they never had as much as a stray thread) but they just weren’t as super soft.
-Since they were still in great shape, the old sets became my girls’ towels 😊.

 Here are a few tips for getting the most wear out of your towels: